 Methods: The odds of death were compared across high and low LDL groups.
 A chi squared test was performed with the count of people who died or didn’t die with low and high LDL.
 The odds ratio was calculate along with 95% intervals

 Inference: given the chi squared p value of 0.375, we fail to reject the null hypothesis that the odds of death are similar among LDL groups.

+5/5 for performing an appropriate analysis and describing the method appropriately

+1/5 for reporting the association appropriately

+Odds(death| HighLDL), p-value and OR are wrong

+Didn’t do interpretation

+Total = 6

 Perform a statistical analysis evaluating an association between serum LDL and all-cause mortality over the entire period of observation of these subjects by comparing the instantaneous risk of death across groups defined by whether the subjects have high serum LDL (“high” = LDL > 160 mg/dL).